shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 * Entities that could impact the security of the cardholder data environment

 {: .box-warning}
-Note that PCI restates that Sensitive Authentication Data (SAD) is never permitted to be stored, even if Primary Account Numbers (PAN) are not present.
-PCI DSS also applies to organizations that transmit or process SAD and are also required to comply with PCI DSS 4.0.
+Note that PCI restates that Sensitive Authentication Data (SAD) is never permitted to be stored.
+Even if Primary Account Numbers (PANs) are not present, organizations that transmit or process SAD are also required to comply with PCI DSS 4.0.

 ### Updated PCI DSS Definitions